noob2uub/CTF-TryHackMe/toolsrus.md

 [*] Scanned 1 of 1 hosts (100% complete)
 [*] Auxiliary module execution completed
 ```
-This is  where I found the /manager directory
+I was able to find the /manager directory and navigating to the page shows this

 ![Screenshot_2022-03-18_13-34-15](https://user-images.githubusercontent.com/68706090/159079475-e42db75c-50ce-4c75-a692-d55be214ead1.png)

-Scrolling through this, there are probably many ways to get but the box calls to use metasploit so lets dive in.
+Scrolling through the page, there are probably many ways to get but the box calls to use metasploit so lets dive in.
 ```console
 msf5 > search tomcat